-5 See paragraph 19.
+6 See paragraph 19.

-- Routinely sharing information between staff and the management team, as well as within the supervisory teams and between different supervisory teams; - Encouraging staff to raise concerns with the management team if their analysis suggests a potential material adverse finding6 or other threats to the insurer's financial soundness over the short or medium term; - Instituting a process to transfer specific issues to a dedicated supervisory or enforcement team when an insurer persistently is not cooperating; - Classifying recommendations according to the importance and degree of urgency of expected corrective measures based on a progressive scale of requirements (e.g. supervisory intervention ladder), established by the supervisor; - Requesting internal audit focus on the escalation process within the supervisor; and/or - Conducting thematic reviews within the supervisor to analyse the extent to which corporate governance is scrutinised.
+- Encouraging staff to raise concerns with the management team if their analysis suggests a potential material adverse finding7, or other threats to the insurer's financial soundness over the short or medium term; - Instituting a process to transfer specific issues to a dedicated supervisory or enforcement unit when an insurer is persistently not cooperating; - Classifying recommendations according to the importance and degree of urgency of expected preventive and corrective measures based on a progressive scale of requirements (e.g. supervisory intervention ladder), established by the supervisor; - Requesting internal audit or other forms of review of the escalation process within the supervisor; and/or - Conducting thematic reviews within the supervisor to analyse the extent to which corporate governance is scrutinised.